 As was mentioned in the Karachi example above, the provision of titles may not generate a corresponding increase in tax revenues.
 This may be because households who perceive that they are secure, refuse to pay taxes, or because the high tax thresholds make it difficult in practice for them to meet the costs.
 The common arrangement by which central government agencies collect property taxes, may also reduce the incentive to pay, if households feel that they will receive nothing tangible in return.
-Arrangements by which property taxes were collected by local authorities for expenditure on services which local people valued, and at rates which reflected different levels of income or property value, may be one means of addressing this constraint.
+Willcox (1991) has even argued that title documents in Pakistan are worthless, since the State does not guarantee them and possession alone provides security of tenure, a fact well known to all those who encroach on unused land.
+He concludes that shelter programmes in Pakistan will have to rely on instruments other than tenure for support.